 - It's visual.
 This image has college pride, a variety of salty and sweet treats, and a well-known logo to attract hungry college students.

-- It includes an enticing value prop.
-Mizzou market is telling hungry (and lazy) college students that they have everything students need for the big game.
+- It's valuable.
+Mizzou Market is telling hungry college students that it has everything students need for the big game.

 - It has a clear call-to-action.
 This ad has the option to show directions, making it extremely easy for a college student on the go to follow the walking directions to this market.